An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - Chest x-ray

 - Positron emission tomography (PET) scan

 CA-125 Blood Test

-CA-125 is a protein that is secreted by ovarian cancer cells and is elevated in over 80% of people with ovarian cancer.
+CA-125 is a protein that is secreted by ovarian cancer cells and is elevated in over 80% of women with ovarian cancer.
 A blood test for this protein is usually ordered only if ovarian cancer is strongly suspected or has been diagnosed.
-In general, a CA-125 level is considered to be normal if it is less than 35 U/mL (microns per milliliter).
+In general, a CA-125 level is considered to be normal if it is less than 35 U/mL (units per milliliter).
 The test may also be useful for evaluating tumor growth and predicting survival in people with recurrent cancer.

 - Kidney, heart, or liver problems

 - Other cancers

 A biopsy (tissue sample) is the only way to confirm a diagnosis of ovarian cancer.
 Biopsies for ovarian cancer are performed through exploratory surgery.
 A gynecological oncologist should perform this surgery.
 There are several surgical approaches:

 Laparotomyis an open surgery procedure that usually requires general anesthesia.
 The surgeon makes an incision in the abdomen either from the pubic bone to the navel or transversely in the lower abdomen (bikini incision) to explore the abdominal cavity.